maurits007/Electrolysis_device/README.md

 - **Improvements PCB:**
    1. Make holes LCD screen bigger.
    2. Correct orientation MOSFET or replace by through-hole MOSFET
-   3. Don't make link between 3V3 and pin A4 (used for I2C).
+   3. To use pin A4, A5 the screen has to be connected to QWIIC.